 Core CEO Communications Learnings

 - Regulatory and legal risks multiply when organizations engage on these issues.
-Just witness what some multinational organizations faced when speaking out on the Hong Kong protests, or on the US/China dispute.
+Just witness what some multinational organizations faced when speaking out on the Hong Kong protests or on the U.S./China dispute.
 This puts an even higher premium on complete communications alignment within the organization.
-Getting an outside perspective on strategy and execution will also help ensure that any blindspots in the organization are detected long before they result in reputational damage.
+Getting an outside perspective on strategy and execution will also help to ensure that any blindspots in the organization are detected long before they result in reputational damage.

 - Dyson’s move shows he thinks the Brexit opportunity will be squandered

-- Dyson Founder’s Brexit: UK’s Richest Man James Dyson Buys Singapore’s Priciest Home (Observer, July 10th 2019)
+- Dyson Founder’s Brexit: UK’s Richest Man James Dyson Buys Singapore’s Priciest Home (The Observer, July 10, 2019)

 - BMW may shift Mini and engine work from UK in no-deal Brexit